henriqueholtz/Aws-Struggle/Produtcs/AWS CloudTrail.md

 - CloudTrail cannot help in identifying the right AWS services to build solutions on AWS Cloud.
 - You cannot use CloudTrail to track changes to each resource on AWS.
 - Billing alarms cannot be triggered via AWS CloudTrail.
+- By default, AWS CloudTrail logs all management events and does not include data events or Insights events.
+Additional charges apply for data and Insights events.
+All event types use the same CloudTrail JSON log format.

 AWS CloudTrail cannot be used to centralize the server logs for Amazon Elastic Compute Cloud (Amazon EC2) instances or on-premises servers.